hubblo-org/scaphandre/docs_src/tutorials/installation.md

 Binary path is `target/release/scaphandre`.

+Depending on your kernel version, you could need to modprobe the module intel_rapl or intel_rapl_common before running scaphandre:

+    modprobe intel_rapl_common # or intel_rapl for kernels < 5

 ## Installation for standard usage

 Here are some other ways to install scaphandre depending on your context: